 A sense of security is essential to our well-being – especially after a year of so much uncertainty.
 It’s OK if you had to tap into your savings during the pandemic – that’s what they were for.
 Now that things are settling down, it’s time to focus on replenishing your rainy day fund.

 Patience is key here because it might take time to return to your pre-pandemic savings rate.
-Just start gradually and watch your savings grow with these suggestions:
+Just start gradually and work systematically with these suggestions:

 - Talk to your significant other and make them your accountability partner